Tacoma Film Festival Staff

 Rachel joined us in 2007 from the sports entertainment profession and considers the two industries to be quite similar.
 She enjoys sharing ideas from both backgrounds and helps support TFF through establishing and maintaining community relationships and partnerships to support the festival.

-Wade Neal Grand Cinema Assistant Executive Director, Operations & Festivals
+Wade Neal Grand Cinema Assistant Executive Director, Operations, Projection & Tacoma Film Festival

 Wade is an Assistant Executive Director at The Grand Cinema and TFF.
 He is an an intellectual property and entertainment attorney, a professional musician with 10+ years experience in the music industry, and an advocate for nonprofit causes.
-Wade served on the board of The Grand Cinema for four years prior to working for the organization, and is a current director on the board of the Tacoma Community College Foundation.
+Wade served on the board of The Grand Cinema for four years prior to working for the organization.